 It doesn’t mean we don’t believe in tummy time (a common myth about RIE); it means we believe in baby-led tummy time.

 “I wish doctors had enough time to be able to observe how a baby is moving naturally, to share these observations with parents, and to point out to the parents how competent a baby is at any stage of development.
 This might help the parents to observe and appreciate what the child is capable of doing and to stop worrying and pushing toward the next milestone, for which the baby may not yet be ready.” – Magda Gerber

 Observe what your child decides to do, and how he feels on the cover.
 It could be tempting to bring toys to the baby, especially when he is not quite mobile.
 Children are rarely upset about being under-stimulated, yet they are very often upset when they are overstimulated.

 “Frequently young babies are subject to too much stimulation.
 Often adults do not recognize an infant’s need for peace and quiet.” — Magda Gerber

 You observe that your baby pushed or kicked away all the toys around him.
 Here are a few ideas of how you can respond: https://ourparentingplace.com/to-rescue-or-not/

 Sensitive observation is the best part of the class.
 When we are quiet and watch our babies with “soft eyes” we can learn so much about them.
 It is a great opportunity to connect with your child.
 Also your child receives a great message from you — what he does and how he plays is interesting and important to you.

-Always feel free to ask questions and bring topics to the conversation.
+Feel free to ask questions and bring topics to the conversation.

 Email me or call for more information about RIE® Parent-Infant Guidance™ Classes.